komodorio/helm-charts/.buildkite/release_checks/README.md

 ### RC checks and stabilization pipeline:

+Once we decide to release a new version, we will use this pipeline to validate that we are releasing a stable version of the agent.
+The following are the release steps:

 1. The `release` pipeline is triggered manually
-2. The pipeline collects all the RC versions that are candidates for the GA release.
+2. The pipeline collects all the RC versions that are candidates for the next  GA release.
 3. The pipeline waits for two user inputs:
-    1. Select RC version to release
+    1. Select RC version to check & release
     2. Work mode (GA or Hotfix)
         > Hotfix mode is used to release a new version of the agent without executing all the check scenarios.
-4. The pipeline starts the `release setup & scenarios`
+4. The pipeline continue with the following steps:
     1. Create K8S cluster in GCP
     2. Deploy the scenarios data to the cluster
     3. Install komodor-agent on the cluster